Paytm-Payments/Paytm_Google_App_Engine_Kit/README.md

  //Note: Above mentioned parameters are not complete list of parameters.
 Please refer integration document for additional parameters which need to be passed.
  String checkSum = checkSumServiceHelper.genrateCheckSumGAE(merchantKey, parameters);
  ```
-4. For Verifying CheckSum, use following snippet code
+4. For Verifying CheckSum, use the following snippet code
  ```sh
  com.paytm.merchant.CheckSumServiceHelper checkSumServiceHelper = com.paytm.merchant.CheckSumServiceHelper.getCheckSumServiceHelper();